 + * Print an array of characters and then terminate the line.
 This method

-+ * behaves as though it invokes print(char[])
++ * behaves as though it invokes print(char[]) and then

-+ * println()
++ * println().

 + *